smartlook/smartlook.github.io/_docs/sdk/ios.md

 ## WiFi / mobile connection / offline

-Currently we are uploading sessions **only of WiFi** connection.
-If application is on mobile connection or offline we are storing sessions locally and will upload them as soon as application has WiFi conection.
+By default, we are uploading sessions **only of WiFi** connection.
+This settings can could be changed in your app dashboard.

+If the application is offline (or on mobile network with mobile upload not enabled) we store sessions locally and upload them as soon as application has WiFi conection.

 ## Installation